El Sayyid Nosair: Trial

 During legal proceedings, Nosair largely ignored the court and focused on multiple sketches he made of Princess Diana.

-In a verdict described by law professor Jeffrey B. Abramson as "bizarre", a jury in December 1991 acquitted Nosair of Kahane's murder but convicted him of assault and possession of an illegal firearm.
-He was also convicted of related charges, including shooting Acosta.
+In a verdict described by law professor Jeffrey B. Abramson as "bizarre", a jury in December 1991 acquitted Nosair of Kahane's murder but convicted him of assaulting Acosta and possessing an illegal firearm.
 He was defended by William Kunstler (along with two co-counsels), who at first advised him to plead insanity.
 When Nosair refused, the defense argued that there had been a conspiracy against Nosair, and Kahane might have been killed by one of his followers.
 Kunstler saw the composition of the jury (which he described as being made up of "third-world people" and "people who were not yuppies or establishment types") as crucial to the verdict.

 The judge in the trial, Justice Alvin Schlesinger, said that the jury's acquittal of Nosair on the murder charge was "against the overwhelming weight of evidence and was devoid of common sense and logic".
 The judge added that he believed Nosair "conducted a rape of this country, of our Constitution and of our laws, and of people seeking to exist peacefully together."
 On January 29, 1992, he sentenced Nosair to 71/3 to 22 years in prison, the maximum allowed.

 Kunstler also saw the verdict as irrational, promising to appeal Nosair's convictions.
+However, Nosair was unsuccessful in several efforts to overturn the verdict.

 Conspiracy to free Nosair from prison

-Nosair was originally sentenced to serve his time at the Attica State Prison in New York.
-It was reported that prior to his arrest, Omar Abdul-Rahman (the "Blind Sheikh") and his followers had conducted detailed surveillance of the facility, and they had also discussed plans to rescue Nosair from prison by launching a truck bomb attack combined with an armed assault.
+Nosair was originally to serve his sentence at the Attica State Prison in New York.
+It was reported that prior to his arrest, Omar Abdel-Rahman (the "Blind Sheikh") and his followers had conducted detailed surveillance of the facility, and they had also discussed plans to rescue Nosair from prison by launching a truck bomb attack combined with an armed assault.

 Terrorist conspiracy conviction

-Nosair was still serving time in state prison when he was convicted as part of the federal trial of the "Blind Sheik" Omar Abdel-Rahman.
+Nosair was still imprisoned in a state prison when he was convicted as part of the federal trial of the "Blind Sheik" Omar Abdel-Rahman.
 Both received life sentences without the possibility of parole for their involvement in a terrorist conspiracy, in Nosair's case life plus 15 years' imprisonment.
-It was ruled that Kahane's death was part of the total "seditious conspiracy".
+It was ruled that Nosair's murder of Kahane was part of the "seditious conspiracy".
 Nosair was convicted of nine counts, including conspiracy to use explosives against New York landmarks, seditious conspiracy, plotting to assassinate U.S. politicians, murder of Kahane in aid of racketeering, attempted murder in aid of racketeering, attempted murder of a postal police officer, use of a firearm in the commission of a murder, use of a firearm in an attempted murder, and possession of a firearm; he received life plus 15 years of imprisonment.
 Nosair's relatives obtained funds from Osama bin Laden to pay for Nosair's defense.